18F/18f.gsa.gov/pages/what-we-deliver.md

 title: What we deliver
 permalink: /what-we-deliver/
 layout: primary
-lead: We help federal agencies build, buy, and share modern digital services to improve the user experience of government.
+lead: We partner with federal agencies to build, buy, and share digital services that improve the user experience of government.
 content_wide: true
 content_focus: false
 redirect_from: